Chocolate Cake with Fresh Strawberry Buttercream Frosting

 This Recipe’s Must-Haves

-- Every wonder the secret to frosting a cake with ease?
-It’s an offset spatula because it will seriously change your life.
+Every wonder the secret to frosting a cake with ease?
+It’s using an offset spatula because it will seriously change your life.
 It makes it SO much easier to layer on the frosting!

 - 1 ½ cups all-purpose flour, plus more for pans

 - ½ Tbsp baking soda